Toyota / Macif / Cea

 -

-where?
 Central spaces near shops, services, restaurants, bars.